luismsgomes/qtlm/doc/ReadMe.md

   1. the language pair (in the form of `L1-L2`);
   2. the training dataset name;
-  3. a date formatted as `YYYY-MM-DD`
+  3. the date when the transfer models were trained (formatted as `YYYY-MM-DD`)

 Example:  `QTLEAP_CONF=en-pt/ep/2015-02-12`